I've had some very honest conversations recently with people who are contemplating homeschool, but just don't think they can do it.

 My life is easier and our family is happier now that I have submitted to God (by obeying His call to homeschool) and also am submitting to my husband.

 I used to have a friend who prided herself on being very independent - and saw it as a sign of weakness to submit to her husband.
 Once we made the decision to homeschool I had to slowly distance myself from this friend - it was a voice I didn't need as I was trying to make a major life change.
+(When you homeschool you will find your friendship base may shift -- and that's ok.)

 I find I receive much more love, joy, care, and affection when I do submit.